the-real-i9/i9chat-server/README.md

 DM chat history consists of messages only, unlike a group, it contains no activity.
 Therefore, all data should be treated as a message data, and be used to render the message snippet.

-You should know that, if the client is the sender (`clientId = sender.id`), you should render its message snippet different from that of its partner.
+You should know that, if the client is the sender (`clientUserId = sender.id`), you should render its message snippet different from that of its partner.
 Basically, you don't include read receipts on partner's message snippet, but you do on client's message snippet.

 ```json
 {